nurentahsin/IELTS-/README.md

-This is the IEITS certificate.
+This is the IELTS certificate.